3 Tips To Help Kids Learn The Value of a Dollar

 Strive to understand what your child is saying before you speak.
 If a child is asking something, and the answer is â€˜no” parents often try to soften the blow by saying “not now” or “maybe later.”
 It actually helps the child (and frankly you as the parent) when you just say “no” and then it’s decided and clear.
 If during the holidays, a child expresses interest in a particular toy or item and the family cannot afford it, simply talk straight about how the family budget is tight and work to find creative solutions to save money as a family to afford it over time.
 Create a game where the kids clip coupons and that money is saved for something they really want to buy later.

-Here are 3 tips from David Cunningham, M.Ed., is a communication expert and seminar leader for Landmark that can make it easier Use these three tips to have a conversation with your child, tonight!
+Here are 3 Tips To Help Kids Learn The Value of a Dollar from David Cunningham, M.Ed., is a communication expert and seminar leader for Landmark that can make it easier Use these three tips to have a conversation with your child, tonight!
 Listen first, address their concerns and then talk straight when you answer their questions.
 When the conversations get tough, listen first and then speak.
 Listening is often much more powerful than what you say.
-It's particularly difficult around a financially tight holiday season.
+It’s particularly difficult around a financially tight holiday season.

 #1 First, really listen.